tagslut/flaccid/README.md

 ## Overview

-FLACCID (FLAC Library and Canonical Content Identification) is a comprehensive CLI toolkit designed for managing and enriching FLAC music libraries.
+FLACCID is a comprehensive CLI toolkit designed for managing and enriching FLAC music libraries.
 It provides robust metadata enrichment, tagging, and library management features, leveraging APIs like Qobuz, Apple Music, and more.

 ## Key Features